RedonAlla/RA.Utilities/Application/RA.Utilities.Feature/README.md

 ### 1. Base Handlers

-The package provides several base classes for your CQRS handlers to inherit from.
-These classes provide a consistent structure and automatically handle cross-cutting concerns.
+The package provides abstract base classes that implement the `IRequestHandler` interfaces.
+Inheriting from these base classes gives your handlers a consistent structure and automatically handles cross-cutting concerns.

+The primary base classes are:
--   `IRequestHandler<TRequest>`: For handlers that process a request but do not return a value (e.g., a fire-and-forget command).
+-   **`RequestHandler<TRequest>`**: For handlers that process a request but do not return a value.
+It implements `IRequestHandler<TRequest>`.
--   `IRequestHandler<TRequest, TResponse>`: The most common handler, for requests that return a value.
-It is designed to work with the `Result<T>` type from `RA.Utilities.Core`.
+-   **`RequestHandler<TRequest, TResponse>`**: The most common handler, for requests that return a value.
+It implements `IRequestHandler<TRequest, TResponse>` and is designed to work with the `Result<T>` type from `RA.Utilities.Core`.

-These handlers include built-in logging for the start and end of a request, automatic exception catching (which wraps exceptions in a `Result.Failure`), and a clear `HandleAsync` method for you to implement your business logic.
+These base classes include built-in logging for the start and end of a request, automatic exception catching (which wraps exceptions in a `Result.Failure`), and a clear `HandleAsync` method for you to override with your business logic.

 ### 2. Validation Pipeline Behavior